-- 1. creating better connections between research and policy; - 2. addressing the determinants of health; - 3. preventing disorders in children at risk; - 4. promoting effective programs and services for children; and - 5. monitoring our collective progress towards improving the lives of all children.
+- 1) creating better connections between research and policy; - 2) addressing the determinants of health; - 3) preventing disorders in children at risk; - 4) promoting effective programs and services for children; and - 5) monitoring our collective progress towards improving the lives of all children. - (Our constitution and 10-year plan are available on request).